Signorini/k8s-deployment-strategies/canary/README.md

 ## Deploy canary release

-The script below will deploy 10% of the traffic to version 2
+Deploy version 2 on kubernetes, they will run side by side

 ```
 kubectl apply -f native/app2.yml
 ```

-The trick is, app1 it's deployed as 9 pods, and app2 only 1 pod, both use the same label to be matched by nodeportr service, means 90% of traffic will be routed to app1 and 10% to app2, if you like to increase this number, you can:
+The trick is, app1 it's deployed as 9 pods, and app2 only 1 pod, both use the same label to be matched by nodeport service, the nodeport will route 90% of traffic to app1 and 10% to app2, if you like to increase this number, you can:
 ```
 kubectl scale deployment my-nginx --replicas=9
 // Will send 50% of the traffic in both versions